jeertmans/languagetool-rust/README.md

 ### Docker

-Since LanguageTool's installation might not be straighforward, we provide a basic Docker integration that allows to `pull`, `start`, and `stop` LanguageTool Docker containers in a few lines:
+Since LanguageTool's installation might not be straightforward, we provide a basic Docker integration that allows to `pull`, `start`, and `stop` LanguageTool Docker containers in a few lines:

 ```bash
 ltrs docker pull # only once